 Signs You Should Contact a Construction Defect Lawyer:

 Your builder refused warranty claims or stopped responding to complaints.
-Multiple neighbors in your development have similar problems.
+Several neighbors in your development are experiencing similar issues.
 Your home inspector missed defects during the pre-purchase inspection.
 You’re approaching the 7th anniversary of your home’s completion.

 Schedule Your Free Construction Defect Consultation Today